What is Common Criteria Certification, and Why Is It Important?

 There are several steps a company must take to become Common Criteria certified.

-1. First, organizations must complete a Security Target (ST) description and other supporting documents, including an overview of the product and its security features, an evaluation of potential security threats and a self-assessment detailing how the product conforms to the relevant Protection Profile at the Evaluation Assurance Level tested against.
+1. First, organizations must complete an ST description and other supporting documents, including an overview of the product and its security features, an evaluation of potential security threats and a self-assessment detailing how the product conforms to the relevant PP at the level tested against.

 Blancco & Common Criteria Certification

-To achieve the Common Criteria certification, we submitted evaluation reports of our products, which were investigated and then accepted by the CSEC (the certification body in Sweden that issues the Common Criteria certificate in that country).
-You can find the certificate online, here.
+To achieve the Common Criteria certification, we submitted evaluation reports of our products, which were investigated and then accepted by the listed certifying body.

-Visit our certifications page to learn how Blancco meets compliance with standards, regulations and certifications across the globe.
+Visit our certifications page to learn more about how Blancco meets compliance with standards, regulations, and certifications across the globe.